ToaruPen/UniMCP4Agents/Server~/mcp-bridge/README.md

 - `unity.asset.delete`: `path` → also sent as `assetPath` (if missing)
 - `unity.asset.createFolder`: `parentFolder` + `newFolderName` → also sent as `path` (if missing)
 - `unity.asset.list`: `filter` like `t:Material` → also sent as `assetType` (if missing)
+- `unity.component.setReference`: if `referenceType` is missing, bridge infers it (`asset` for `Assets/...` / `Packages/...`, otherwise `gameObject` or `component`) and may retry automatically.
+For `Sprite` fields, `setReference` may fail when `referencePath` points to a texture file (Texture2D main asset); use `unity.assetImport.listSprites` + `unity.component.setSpriteReference` to select an explicit Sprite sub-asset (no silent fallback).
 - `unity.uitoolkit.*`: `gameObjectPath` / `gameObjectName` → also sent as `gameObject` (and `gameObject` → also sent as `gameObjectPath`) for better compatibility

+### Tool Overrides

+- `unity.editor.listMenuItems`: Bridge provides a robust implementation that enumerates `MenuItem` attributes (supports `filter`).
+- `unity.assetImport.setTextureType`: Bridge tool that sets `TextureImporter.textureType` (e.g. `Sprite`) and optionally reimports (requires `__confirm: true`).
+This is a safe fallback when `unity.import.*` tools are unavailable (they depend on the optional `LocalMcp.UnityServer.AssetImport.Editor` extension).
+- `unity.assetImport.listSprites`: Bridge tool that lists Sprite sub-assets at a texture path (useful for sprite sheets).
+- `unity.component.setSpriteReference`: Bridge tool that sets a Sprite reference by `spriteName` (avoid implicit selection when multiple sprites exist).

+### Optional Tools Annotation

+Some tool families depend on Unity packages / optional extensions (e.g. Cinemachine, Timeline, UI Toolkit extension).
+The bridge keeps these tools visible, but appends `[Optional] ...` notes to `tools/list` descriptions.

+Note: Some optional families are implemented as Unity-side *extension assemblies*.
+If the required extension assembly is not present in your Unity project, the call may fail with a misleading “package is not installed” message even when the Unity package is installed.
+In this fork/package, `unity.cinemachine.*` / `unity.timeline.*` fall into that category (see the root `README.md` for details and workarounds).

 ## Troubleshooting